Energise Barnsley's story

 Across all our systems we have calculated that an estimated 800MWh’s of electricity is exported to the grid, only receiving a low tariff for the export, or none at all.
 We took the concept of a peer-to-peer trading system through the Ofgem Sandbox initiative.
 The results from the initiative are on our website, with current legislation preventing Energise Barnsley from executing a peer-to-peer platform for these purposes, unless partnered with a sole supplier.
 Energise Barnsley has subsequently fed into the Council’s proposal to become a ‘white label’ energy supplier.

 Our third innovation project saw Energise Barnsley led a collaboration of academic and commercial partners, successfully applying to and delivering a feasibility report for the BEIS Competition for Domestic Demand Side Response.
 The purpose of the feasibility study was to show that we could shift air source heat pump demand, and shift ‘solar peaking’ as well, with a view to scaling operations nationally, to provide a domestic commercial demand side response model.

 Image: CC Stock Photo

-- We are operating blind, or taking a year to collect data for analysis, without smart meters.
+- They are operating 'blind', taking a year to collect data for analysis, without smart meters.
 The speed of the smart meter rollout scheme, owned by the major utilities, is critical and obviously, the faster the better.

-- Our first set of solar installation tenants only have a ‘linear’ relationship with the technology – generally by seeing lower electricity bills per annum.
-We are creating a far more dynamic relationship with our newer low-carbon installations (solar PV and dual-purpose air source heat pumps) installed in our demand side response project homes – which gives residents far more control.
+- The first set of solar installation tenants only have a ‘linear’ relationship with the technology – generally by seeing lower electricity bills per annum.
+Energise Barnsley are creating a far more dynamic relationship with their newer low-carbon installations (solar PV and dual-purpose air source heat pumps) installed in their demand side response project homes – which gives residents far more control.